berkpolatCE/flask-profiler-modern/README.md

 - **Flask 3.x compatible** – Extension-style initialization with per-app state and thread safety.
 - **Modern dashboard** – Vite-built UI, responsive layout, and syntax-highlighted measurement detail.
 - **Multi-backend storage** – SQLite, SQLAlchemy, and MongoDB (or custom engines) with parametrized pytest coverage.
-- **Drop-in authentication** – Ship with built-in basic auth or reuse the `flask-login` protection already in your app.
+- **Drop-in authentication** – Ship with built-in basic auth or reuse the `flask-login` / `flask-security` protection already in your app.
 - **Secure defaults** – Ignore patterns, highlighted configuration guidance, and headers that keep the dashboard private.
 - **Simple integration** – One `init_app` call profiles existing routes; decorators cover factory or late-registered endpoints.